 Who liked it?
 The Wandering Quinn

 Patnem Beach is one of the best beaches located in South Goa.
-While the beach is located at a close proximity to the famous Palolem Beach, it’s still relatively lesser-known which makes it a super chilled out beach.
+While the beach is located at close proximity to the famous Palolem Beach, it’s still relatively lesser-known which makes it a super chilled out beach and one of the best beaches in Goa for foreigners!

 The lesser number of visitors combined with all the amenities present at the beach make it a great choice for foreign visitors to Goa.